mimikim/WordPress-AJAX-Quirk-with-Sticky-Posts/README.md

 # Funky Quick with WordPress and Loading Sticky Posts via AJAX

+## The Problem
+WordPress will not load Sticky Posts at the top (per default functionality) when loading posts via AJAX

 ## Description

 A while back, I was writing out functionality for a client who wanted to load blog posts via AJAX.
 This is a very simple procedure, just hook up *wp_ajax* to your desired function and make sure your javascript defines this action.